yuchild/business_help_from_yelp/README.md

 1. Top five words in business names are: the, and, restaurant, of, and pizza
 2. There is a positive correlation between reviews and stars, more stars generates more reviews
 3. Half of the businesses have fewer than nine reviews
+4. Most reviews are positive, 3 or above

 **Dataset:**
 ---
 The Yelp Open Dataset is found at the URL yelp.com/dataset.
-This subset of Yelp's total dataset consists of 6.7 million revies, 193 thousand businesses 200 thousand pictures and 10 major metropolitan areas and is a training data set for aspiring developers
+This subset of Yelp's total dataset consists of 6.7 million reviews, 193 thousand businesses 200 thousand pictures and 10 major metropolitan areas and is a training data set for aspiring developers.

+The Yelp Dataset was also a year long (2019) contest ended on the 31st of December 2019 for those who can find features of interest.
+Contest information can be found [here](https://www.yelp.com/dataset/challenge).

 | File Name | Number of Entries | Attributes |
 | --------------- | ---------------| ------------------------------------------------------------|